ggicci/ggicci.me/content/posts/deploying-aes-128-encrypted-hls.md

 ffmpeg -i sample-video.mp4 -codec: copy -start_number 0 -hls_time 10 -hls_list_size 0 -f hls sample-noaes.m3u8
 ```

-Open `sample-noaes.m3u8` with VLC player, you should see it could play well.
+Open `sample-noaes.m3u8` with VLC player.
+You should see it playing well.

 **With AES-128**, we need to firstly generate an encryption key and an optional IV (initialization vector) for the AES algorithm.